garciaca1/APK-Analysis/README.markdown

 ## License

 For educational and research use only.
-Contact [your email] for inquiries.
+Contact garciaca1@roehampton.ac.uk for inquiries.